Dbacks beat Astros 5-4 on Calhoun’s double in ninth

 Arizona trailed 4-3 after Alex Bregman hit a two-run homer off Stefan Crichton in the eighth inning.
 Junior Guerra (1-0) worked around an error in the ninth inning and the Diamondbacks loaded the bases against Ryan Pressly (0-1) in the bottom half.

 Calhoun laid off a couple of pitches after falling into a hole and sent the Diamondbacks charging out of the dugout with a line drive to the corner in right.
+The Diamondbacks weren’t sure how to celebrate while remaining socially distant, but they can work on that after finally winning a series.

+“I think we’re going to have to get better at that,” Diamondbacks manager Torey Lovullo said.
+“It’s probably the most unusual feeling I’ve had after a walkoff win.”

 Arizona starter Zac Gallen tied an NL record set by Montreal’s Steve Rogers (1973-74) by allowing three earned runs or less in his first 18 career starts.
 Gallen allowed two runs and six hits and struck out six in six innings.